John Harkes: High school

+College

+Harkes played for University of Virginia where he was named 1st team All-American in 1986 and 1987, and was the Hermann Award winner in 1987, as the best player in US colleges.

 Professional career

 England: 1990–1996

 Harkes moved to Sheffield Wednesday of the English Football League in 1990.
 In a game that season against Derby County, his 35-yard blast glided into the net past former England World Cup goalkeeper Peter Shilton and earned him English football's "Goal of the Season" award.
-That season, Harkes became the third American (after Bill Regan for Romford F.C. in the 1948–49 FA Amateur Cup final and Mike Masters for Colchester United in the 1991-92 FA Trophy final) to play at Wembley Stadium when Sheffield Wednesday reached the 1991 League Cup final.
+That season, Harkes became the third American (after Bill Regan for Romford in the 1948–49 FA Amateur Cup final and Mike Masters for Colchester United in the 1991-92 FA Trophy final) to play at Wembley when Sheffield Wednesday reached the 1991 League Cup final.
 There, the Second Division (now Football League Championship) Wednesday upset the First Division (now Premier League) side Manchester United 1–0.
 Also that year, Wednesday won promotion to the First Division.

 In 1993, Harkes became the only American to score in a League Cup Final, in a 2–1 loss to Arsenal.
 His goal was the second by an American at Wembley Stadium following Mike Masters' goal for Colchester United in the F.A.
 Trophy Final the year before.
 He appeared in the FA Cup Final one month after that League Cup disappointment, with Sheffield Wednesday again losing to Arsenal (2–1 in the replay, after a 1–1 draw in the first game).
 Harkes played one more season in England after moving to Derby County in the summer of 1993.
 In 1995, Major League Soccer (MLS) began preparing for its first season, which it first thought would come in the fall of 1995.
 As part of that process, MLS signed prominent U.S. players to league contracts.
 Harkes was one of the players who signed with MLS, only to discover the league would not begin play until 1996.
 Therefore, he, and MLS, negotiated a one-year loan to West Ham United.